 - Use a cooled

 cookie sheet when baking.
 Please don’t take a hotcookie sheet and put the batter on it, or I promise the cookies won’t turn out.
-They start baking immediately, and it messes with their shape of them.
+They start baking immediately, and it messes with their shape.
 Use a couple of sheets and rotate them out when making large batches of cookies. - Don’t let the cookies sit on the pan too long.
 After baking, only let them sit on the baking sheet for up to 5 minutes.
 The pan will still be hot and continue baking them otherwise.

 Gluten Free Cake Baking Tips: